Semiconductor Security Risks in Connected Devices: Understanding Challenges in a Smart Technology Era

 Supply chain weaknesses may create additional security concerns.

-How Semiconductor Security Works
+Inside Semiconductor Security

-Step 1: Secure Design
+Secure Design First

 Step 2: Authentication